 NSX-T Single-Tier North-South Packet Walk

-In last post of NSX-T series, I demonstrated East-West packet flow and discussed various cases around that.
-In this post I will explain how packets are forwarded in case of northbound/southbound traffic.
+In the last post of the NSX-T series, I demonstrated East-West packet flow and discussed various cases around that.
+In this post, I will explain how packets are forwarded in northbound/southbound traffic.

-Before you start reading this article, please ensure you have fair understanding of NSX-T routing architecture and how SR & DR component of logical router work together.
-Also knowledge of TEP/MAC/ARP table formation is handy when trying out packet flow in lab/prod.
+Before you start reading this article, please ensure you have a fair understanding of NSX-T routing architecture and how the SR & DR components of the logical router work together.
+Also, knowledge of TEP/MAC/ARP table formation is handy when trying out packet flow in lab/prod.

 Here is the lab topology that I am going to use to demonstrate N-S packet walk.